-Strategy element: All staff can access disability awareness training and resources at the University being planned for 2025.
+Strategy element: All staff can access disability awareness training and resources at the University

-Disability confidence 101 - Communication plan delivery

-Notes: The Disability confidence training has been made available to all staff through our HR system.
-Work to promote the course and incentivise its completion is
+Disability confidence 101 - Communication plan delivery Status: In progress, expected completion 2025 Notes: The Disability confidence training has been made available to all staff through our HR system.
+Work to promote the course and incentivise its completion is being planned for 2025.

-Hidden Disabilities training rollout

-Notes: HR are supporting WS1 in the rollout of the Hidden Disabilities training to all staff.
+Hidden Disabilities training rollout Status: In progress, expected completion 2025 Notes: HR are supporting WS1 in the rollout of the Hidden Disabilities training to all staff.